Landmine Shoulder Press: Muscle Worked, Benefits, Form

 1. Take a kneeling position in front of the landmine and hold the barbell collar with your palms on each side.

-2. Make sure the bottom of your palm is slightly on the underside of the barbell’s collar.
+2. Ensure the bottom of your palm is slightly on the underside of the barbell’s collar.

 3. Squeeze your hands together, then press the barbell upwards, focusing on contracting your pecs to power the movement.